EFForg/digitalcitizen/wp-content/plugins/manual-image-crop/readme.txt

 * When the plugin has been installed, Click 'Activate'

 == Changelog ==
+= 1.08 =
+* More descriptive error messages
+* Russian translation added
+* Hooked 'Crop' link to new media library layout (WP 4.0)
+* A few minor edits

 = 1.07 =
 * Fixed 'Cannot use string offset as an array' error